YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 Meanwhile, please help spread the word.
 BE A CRUSADER!
 No one can do this alone.
 I call on people, knowledgeable people on establishing such an organization — you will be part of history for generations to come.
 You may contact me via email: email@example.com.

-Anyone who wishes to join, please send a postcard to: Urell Odama, P.O.
-Box 26137, Tempe, AZ 85285-6137, or by posting a comment on this blog.
+Anyone who thinks this is good (or bad) idea, please send a postcard to: Urell Odama, P.O.
+Box 40453, Mesa, AZ 85274, or by posting a comment on this blog.
 You don’t have to give your personal information — a nickname and your city will do.
 Then, from time to time, come back to this site to learn of any progress and/or announcements.

 Thank you and I welcome your questions/comments — pro or con.